Nauset Light lighthouse at sunset on Cape Cod with coastal dunes and classic shingled cottage.

 Established in 1961, the Cape Cod National Seashore preserves miles of windswept beaches, marshes, and walking trails that reveal the natural environment behind the region’s tourism appeal.
 Many guided experiences include lighthouse visits, dune tours, whale-watching excursions, and coastal walks that highlight the Cape’s maritime ecology.

 Cape Cod’s natural landscape has long attracted writers, artists, and travelers drawn to the stark beauty of its Atlantic shoreline.
 In the nineteenth century, Henry David Thoreau traveled extensively along the outer Cape, documenting the region’s windswept beaches, shipwreck history, and dramatic coastal scenery in his book Cape Cod.
 Thoreau described the coastline as both rugged and contemplative, capturing the wild character of the dunes and open ocean that still defines much of the Cape today.
-Many of the same landscapes he explored—stretching from Eastham to Provincetown—remain protected within the Cape Cod National Seashore, where visitors can experience the same expansive beaches, coastal trails, and Atlantic views that inspired his reflections more than a century ago.
+Many of the same landscapes he explored—stretching from Eastham to Provincetown by ferry —remain protected within the Cape Cod National Seashore, where visitors can experience the same expansive beaches, coastal trails, and Atlantic views that inspired his reflections more than a century ago.

 Cape Cod tours are especially popular during the warmer months, when visitors explore harbor towns, seafood markets, and scenic cycling routes along the shoreline.
 Whether discovering historic villages, visiting coastal landmarks, or exploring protected seaside landscapes, the Cape offers a uniquely immersive New England coastal experience.